 The expression dialogue box appears for us to name and type in our expression.
 We want to create an expression that shows the range as a percent of the estimate.
-Also, we can subtract it from 1 so that the smallest MOE percentages will appear darker (less transparent) :
+This video (6 min.) on Census’ documentation pages walks through different ways to do this.
+We can then subtract it from 1 so that the smallest MOE percentages will appear darker (less transparent) :

 Then back to setting the transparency based on attribute values: